home-assistant/intents/README.md

 {"intent": "HassClimateGetTemperature", "text": "what's the temp "}
 ```

+You can filter for specific intents by adding `--intents HassTurnOn HassTurnOff`.

 Leave off `-n` to generate all possible sentences.

 ## Test sampling template